 Some of the older research will be made available via our Members’ Pages soon (that part of the site is being constructed in January 2018).

 GOT’s publications about Gloucestershire Apples, Pears and Plums

-The most accessible result of this work is our Apple and Pear books, both by Charles Martell.
+The most accessible result of this work is in our Apple, Pear and Plum books, all by Charles Martell.
 These are available from the bookshop page of our main website.
-A Plum volume will be published soon.

 Join to read more!